 Valganciclovir hydrochloride is anprescription medicine approved by the U.S. (FDA) for the treatment of (CMV ) in adults with AIDS.
 Valganciclovir hydrochloride is also FDA-approved for the prevention of CMV disease in recipients of organ transplants who are at risk for CMV diseases.

-CMV diseases, including CMV retinitis, are opportunistic infections (OIs) of HIV.
+CMV diseases, including CMV retinitis, can be opportunistic infections (OIs) of HIV.
 An OI is an that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the What is an Opportunistic Infection? fact sheet.
+To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.

 How is valganciclovir hydrochloride used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of valganciclovir hydrochloride in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of valganciclovir hydrochloride in people with HIV to: